Walk:

 The Falls are situated in a nice small canyon surrounded by tree ferns.

-Even though its the end of the summer season here, there was a bit of water coming down the falls.
+Even though it was the end of the summer, there was a bit of water coming down the falls.

-After the falls we turn back along the creek bypassing our entry track and within 5 mins cross over Cumberland River to the other river bank.
+After the falls we turn back along the creek bypassing our "entry track" and within 5 mins cross over Cumberland River to the other "western" river bank.

 These surrounding areas are basically the source of the Cumberland River.